ye11ow-banana/qg-bilingual/README.md

   device: "auto"  # cuda|cpu|auto
 ```

-For Ukrainian validation, set `lang: "ua"` to pick the multilingual QA model.
+For Ukrainian validation, set `lang: "ua"` to pick the multilingual QA model;
+using the EN checkpoint for UA will under-report EM/F1.

 Each JSONL row should look like: